 Drink a whey or casein protein shake within an hour after an intense workout to repair overworked muscles.

 Check out three great things to eat before bed to build muscle and keep amino acids in your bloodstream while you sleep.

 1. Greek Yogurt and Other Dairy Products

-You’ve probably heard that drinking a glass of milk at bedtime can make you sleepy, but eating dairy products before you doze off can also help you build muscles.
+You’ve probably heard that drinking a glass of milk at bedtime can make you sleepy, but eating dairy products before you doze off can also help with muscle growth and muscle building.

-Drink a tall glass of low-fat milk before bed )eight grams protein) with avocado toast – or avocado spread on a bagel.
+Drink a tall glass of low-fat milk before bed (eight grams protein) with avocado toast – or avocado spread on a bagel.
 A cup of sliced avocado has 2.9 grams of protein, 4.6 grams of dietary fiber, plus magnesium, Vitamin K, folate, potassium and Vitamin B6.
-It’s also a great source of Vitamin E and heart-healthy Omega 3 fatty acids.
+On top of an efficient muscle loving concoction, it’s also a great source of Vitamin E and heart-healthy Omega 3 fatty acids.

 Greek yogurt is a lot creamier than regular yogurt because it lacks the liquid whey, sugar, and lactose of thinner, plain yogurt.
 Both types of yogurt are full of calcium and protein, but six ounces of Greek yogurt has 15 to 20 grams of protein, compared to 9 grams in the same amount of regular yogurt.

 The Greek yogurt alternative is a great way to build muscle and supply your body with healthy fats.

 Eat low-fat cottage cheese with a handful (one ounce) of almonds.
 Almonds contain healthy monounsaturated fats, six grams of protein, 3.5 grams of fiber and 20% of the daily recommended value of magnesium.
 The fiber fills you up, and the protein slows digestion to provide you with amino acids bit by bit.